Food is not good or bad. It simply provides energy to our body in the form of calories.

 Balance is important.
 We can eat a higher proportion of healthy foods and a small amount of less healthy foods and still see the benefits.

 If we try to only eat the most healthy foods all of the time, we find our diet restricted.
-This can make us miserable which is unhealthy for your mental health.
+This can make us miserable which is unhealthy for our mental health.

 Instead, we strike a balance.
-We can still eat foods that are less healthy, just in small amounts and less often.
+We can still eat less healthy foods, just in small amounts and less often.
 This will balance your mental wellbeing and make you happy.

 Try to become more aware of what our food provides.
 Healthy food is rich in vitamins and minerals.
 Things that are useful to the body.
 Below are some misconceptions about food: